MarskalGroup/marskal-core_ext/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Documentation
+Documentation is available in both <tt>Yard</tt> and <tt>Rdoc</tt> formats.

+To install both formats, use the following <tt>rake</tt> command.

+    # Note: files will be built in docs/yard and docs/rdoc
+    $ rake marskal:rdoc:generate_all_docs

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/MarskalGroup/marskal-core_ext.
+Bug reports and pull requests are welcome on GitHub at (https://github.com/MarskalGroup/marskal-core_ext).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License